smplusr/C-C-Project-Template/README.md

 > Both elc.h and rcp.h are imported modules from the c-cpp-utilities project.

 > The src/ folder contains all the sources and headers used in a project.
-> The mods/ folder contains all the modules.
+> The mod/ folder contains all the modules.
-> The misc/ folder contains miscalenous modules, such as elc.h and rcp.h.
+> The ext/ folder contains external modules, such as elc.h and rcp.h.
-> The libs/ folder contains pch.h, the declaration of inclusion and headers.
+> The lib/ folder contains pch.h, the declaration of inclusion and headers.

 > The build/ folder contains instructions for the rcp.h module.